alan-turing-institute/aida-data-engineering-issues/README.md

 2. *create_dataset.r* contains the data inntegration of the CRU data into the Tundra dataset.
 Further data processing operations were done previous to the model analysis.
 3. *fit-model.r* fits the selected model for the analysis.
 4. *plotting_figure.r* plots the figure included in the paper (saved in results)

-## CleanEHR dataset

-The CleanEHR anonymized and public dataset can be requested online.
-It contains records for 1978 patients (one record each) who died at a hospital (or in some cases arrived dead), with 263 fields, including 154 longitudinal fields (time-series).
-These fields cover patient demographics, physiology, laboratory, and medication information for each patient/record, recorded in intensive care units across several NHS trusts in England.
-The full dataset, available only to selected researchers, contains 22,628 admissions from 2014 to 2016, with about 119 million data points.
-The dataset comes as an R data object, which can be most profitably accessed with an accompanying R package (https://cran.r-project.org/src/contrib/Archive/cleanEHR/).
-The R package is available at https://github.com/ropensci/cleanEHR.
-There is also a blog post on how to use it: https://ropensci.github.io/cleanEHR/data_clean.html.
-A detailed explanation of each field is found in https://github.com/ropensci/cleanEHR/wiki under Data-set-1.0 and CCHIC-Data-Fields.

-The analysis was performed in python and summarized in the [cleanEHR_analysis](https://github.com/alan-turing-institute/aida-data-engineering-issues/blob/master/cleanEHR_analysis.ipynb) notebook.

-## HES dataset
-The Household Electricity Survey 2010--2011 (Department of Energy and Climate Change 2016), a study commissioned by the UK government, collected detailed time-series measurements of the electrical energy consumption of individual appliances across around 200 households in England.
-The data from that study are available from the UK Data Archive (UKDA, but only on application); an overview is publicly available from the [government's website](https://www.gov.uk/government/collections/household-electricity-survey).

-The analysis was performed in python and summarized in the [HES_analysis](https://github.com/alan-turing-institute/aida-data-engineering-issues/blob/master/HES_analysis.ipynb) notebook.

 # Contact information
 Alfredo Nazabal: anazabal@turing.ac.uk